 This demonstration presents CoNNear processed speech files that aim to improve the cochlear response of a hearing-impaired person (HI) to that of a normal-hearing person (NH).
 The inset figure illustrates the closed-loop training method.
 It includes a CNN-based description of a NH and HI auditory processing model that can be individualised to account for different aspects of sensorineural hearing damage: outer-hair-cell damage and cochlear synaptopathy [1].
 Details on the model training can be found in [2] and the example sentences we processed came from the English TIMIT speech corpus [3].

-We evaluate the quality of our CoNNear-based sound processors against an industry-standard hearing-aid processing scheme (NAL-NL2, [4]).
-Two hearing-loss profiles were considered: NAL-NL2 and CoNNear_OHC compensate for a high-frequency sloping audiogram with 5 dB HL at frequencies below 1 kHz and 35 dB HL at 8 kHz.
-A second, CoNNear_OHC+CS processing algorithm compensates for an additional 50% of auditory-nerve-fiber loss (i.e., cochlear synaptopathy).
-Processed audio samples can be found at the bottom of this page, and an objective evaluation is performed in the below figure.
-We tested how well the sound processors were able to restore the cochlear response of a HI response (black dashed) to that of the reference NH model (black solid).
-In both cases, the sentence was unprocessed and therefore the HI_unprocessed response.
-The HI response is up to 7 dB lower than the NH response and reflects shows how a typical sensorineural hearing loss affects the root-mean-square (RMS) energy of speech along different cochlear center frequencies.
+We evaluate the quality of our CoNNear based sound processors by comparing three conditions: unprocessed audio, noise reduction (NR), and CoNNearOHC.
+The CoNNearOHC processor compensates for a high frequency sloping audiogram, characterized by hearing thresholds of 5 dB HL below 1 kHz and 35 dB HL at 8 kHz.
+Processed audio samples can be found at the bottom of this page, and the objective evaluation is shown in the figure below.
+We assessed how well each processing condition restores the cochlear response of a hearing impaired (HI) model toward that of the reference normal hearing (NH) model.
+In all cases, the same sentence stimulus was used, with the unprocessed condition serving as the HI baseline.
+The HI unprocessed response is up to 7 dB lower than the NH response, illustrating how a typical sensorineural hearing loss reduces the root mean square (RMS) energy of speech across cochlear center frequencies.

 The coloured lines show how the CoNNear or NAL-NL2 processing alters the RMS energy in the HI cochlear model to compensate for the hearing-damage.
 When comparing our CoNNear_OHC processing (green) to the NAL-NL2 processing (blue), it can be observed that at CFs higher than 2 kHz, our method is better able to bring the processed output to the NH target.
 Secondly, the CoNNear processing performs differently when the algorithm is trained to compensate for OHC damage or when it is trained to compensate for a mixture of OHC and CS damage.
 Compared to the OHC processing, the OHC+CS processing (red) puts more speech energy into the higher frequencies.